What is DMARC?

 Why Do I Need DMARC?

-DMARC helps combat malicious email practices that put your business at risk, implementing this protocol is strongly advised.
+DMARC helps combat malicious email practices that put your business at risk.
+Implementing this protocol is strongly advised.
 Whether performing e-commerce or offline sales, your business uses email as a primary means of communication with employees, customers, and suppliers.
 Unsecured messages are easy to spoof, and increasingly sophisticated criminals are finding lucrative ways to utilize a variety of email scams.
 DMARC helps senders and receivers work together to better safeguard email and reduce the number of spoofing, phishing, and spam practices.

 MxToolbox DMARC Tools

-MxToolbox provides free tools needed to test your DMARC set up and compare it to best practices.
+MxToolbox provides free tools needed to test your DMARC setup and compare it to best practices.
 For instance, our DMARC Record Lookup checks your DNS DMARC record for availability and compatibility with RFCs, which is especially useful when you set up your initial DMARC record.

 After your record is established, we advise you to monitor your DMARC record to confirm it is publicly accessible.
 MxToolbox Monitoring provides the first line of defense against missing or lost DNS records, such as your all-important DMARC record.